 If the entrance of the bellmouth reducers velocity, then Q=Av gives us the area of the bell mouth reducer entrance/exit section.
 The other end is, of course, sized equal to the duct.

 Entry air in a bellmouth reducer is usually a lower velocity as the pressure drop is more critical than exhaust air where you are providing the motive power.
-Many inlets are just the same size as the duct but result in a bit of noise and some losses/turbulence as it enters the duct.
+Many inlets are just the same size as the duct but result in noise and some losses/turbulence entering the duct.